JimGreasley/readme-generator/gdReadMe.md

 ## Description

-Create a good README from user input.
+Create a good README based on user input.

 ## Table of Contents
 * [Installation](#installation)